itsvivianmill/Journal/docs/Projects/Github CICD Workflow.md

 1. Fix Issue
 	1. Add and delete information to program files
 #### Wrap-Up
+1. Push the changes to the GitHub for Review
-1. Click Source Control
+	1. Click `Source Control` on VS-Code
-	1. Add message, stage request, and commit
+	2. Add message, stage request, and commit
-2. Pull request the solution
+2. On GitHub, pull request the solution
 	1. Assign someone to review the code
-	2. Add important information of what was changed
+	2. Add important information of what was changed to the files
 3. Review solution with a different person
 4. Commit solution to main branch after approval